richardhaslam/frackit/appl/example3/README.md

 auto geom = multiSampler(id);
 ```

-stores in `id` the identifier of the sampler from which `geom` was sampled.
+stores in `id` the identifier of the sampler from which `geom` was sampled
+(in this case this is either `diskSetId` or `quadSetId`).
+Note that, per default,
+a `SequentialSamplingStrategy` is used, which means that the provided ids are used
+successively in the calls to the `()` operator.
+However, users can implement their
+own strategies and pass them to the constructor of `MultiGeometrySampler`.
-The variable `geom` holds an instance of an abstract geometry class as the
+In the above code snippet, the variable `geom` holds an instance of an abstract
-return type of the `()` operator of the `MultiGeometrySampler` must be uniquely
+geometry class as the return type of the `()` operator of the `MultiGeometrySampler`
-defined.
-However, instances of the abstract geometry class can be cast back into
+must be uniquely defined.
+However, instances of the abstract geometry class can be
-the actual geometry (in this case `Disk` or `Quad`).
+cast back into the actual geometry (in this case `Disk` or `Quad`).

 In this context, another useful class is the `MultiGeometryEntitySet`.
 It can
 store arbitrarily many sets of entities of different types.
 These
-types have to be provided as template arguments to the class:
+types have to be provided as template arguments to the class.
+In this example,
+we use `Quadrilateral`s and `Disk`s, and therefore, we construct the class as follows:

 ```cpp
 MultiGeometryEntitySet<Disk, Quad> entitySets;
 ```

-Entities are added passing a unique identifier, that is, the code
+Entities are again added by passing a unique identifier, that is, the code

 ```cpp
 Disk disk = diskSampler();